 The world is one government under the control of an AI called Happy.
 Luka’s a prisoner in The Loop, a barbaric prison for death row inmates who escape death if they’ll allow experimental surgeries.
 After Group A’s experiments turn the prisoners into smiley killers, Luka escapes when his prison warden tries to kill him.
 It’s a crazy, fast-paced adventure of life and death that is impossible to put down.

 Set in Victorian London, this is a beautiful, bittersweet story about a plucky girl and her protector golem.
-Young Nan’s Sweep father-figure is gone; she still dreams of his kindness and their life before he left.
-To survive, she works for a cruel chimney sweep who uses children to make himself richer.
-When another sweep tries to burn Nan alive, a charcoal golem, formerly a piece of charcoal left to her by Sweep, emerges to save her.
-She and her growing protector golem, Char, find a new place to live but must stay vigilant so her old master doesn’t find them.
+When another sweep tries to burn Nan alive, a charcoal golem emerges to save her life.
+She and her protector golem find a new place to live but must stay vigilant so her old master doesn’t find them.
 On their own, they are helped by a street boy and a kind Jewish teacher.
-It’s an irresistible story that will expand your heart…and your definition of what makes a monster.
+This is an irresistible story that will expand your heart.

 FAIRY TALE/GRAPHIC NOVEL

-Courageous and adventurous Masha knows Baba Yaga from her grandmother’s stories.
-After her grandmother dies, and her father remarries, Masha decides to become Baba Yaga’s assistant.
+After her grandmother dies, and her father remarries, Masha becomes Baba Yaga’s assistant.
 To pass Baba Yaga’s tests, Masha uses her wits and the stories from her grandmother.
-She thinks she will fail when she rescues three children from Baba Yaga’s cage but she passes.
-Excellent storytelling and illustrations kept me totally enthralled in this not-your-average-fairy tale story.
+She rescues three children from Baba Yaga’s cage but she still passes Baba Yaga’s tests.
+Excellent storytelling and illustrations.

 REALISTIC

-WOW.
-In a word: powerful.
-This is middle school at it’s most intimate and revealing where friends experience the challenges of growing up, from an embarrassing sexting photo mistake to a shameful friend betrayal, and where we see the power of forgiveness and love.
+This is middle school at its most intimate and revealing where friends experience the challenges of growing up, from an embarrassing sexting photo mistake to a shameful friend betrayal, and where we see the power of forgiveness and love.
+Would this make your best books for 7th grader lists?

 Loot by Jude Watson